redParrot17/emailSystem-client/README.md

 These are the features this program currently supports along with features that are planned but not yet implemented.

+- [x] Running the client from a computer seperate from the server
 - [x] Logging into an existing account
 - [x] Creating a new account
 - [x] Overview page of all your received emails